CDEgems/Capstone-project/README.md

 # Capstone-project
-Repository for th capstone course
+Repository for the capstone course